PrefectHQ/prefect/docs/recipes/contribute-recipes.md

 ## Next steps

-We hope you’ll feel comfortable sharing your Prefect solutions as Prefect recipes in the [prefect-recipes repo](https://github.com/PrefectHQ/prefect-recipes#contributions).
+We hope you’ll feel comfortable sharing your Prefect solutions as recipes in the [prefect-recipes repo](https://github.com/PrefectHQ/prefect-recipes#contributions).
 Collaboration and knowledge sharing are defining attributes of our [Prefect Community](https://www.prefect.io/slack)!

 Have questions about sharing or using recipes?
 Reach out on our active [Prefect Slack Community](https://www.prefect.io/slack)!